 Located about an hour and a half northwest of Denver, Estes Park feels like a great escape from the hustle and bustle of the city.
 Don’t let the small size of the town fool you though, there are so many things to do in Estes Park, Colorado that you definitely won’t be bored.

 Estes Park is honestly one of the best summer mountain vacations that you can take!
+Well, that Yellowstone National Park, and Ruidoso, New Mexico!
+(Can you tell we like being outdoors in the summer?!)

 From touring downtown Estes Park, riding the Estes Park aerial tramway, exploring Rocky Mountain National Park, gawking at the incredible mountain views, and eating at some of the best restaurants in Estes Park, this town will have you coming back time and time again.
 I know we have!